-The Group's strategy is founded on the delivery of market leading services to our core customer groups.
-We operate as a leading player in two distinct markets, sharing central services, which provide further efficiencies and enhance our specialist expertise.
+Our strategy is to build The Group's strategy is founded the capability of Smiths on the delivery of market leading services to our core customer News and Tuffnells. groups.
+We operate as a leading through actions and player in two distinct markets, investments that will sharing central services, which provide further efficiencies and deliver sustainable enhance our specialist expertise. value over time.
 In both our markets, we strive to offer the best value route to market, providing high quality services that are difficult and costly for others to replicate.
 By doing so, we aim to establish long-term partnerships with our customers and avoid disintermediation in our supply chains.